 You don't just want to send your customers text blasts - you want to engage them.

 With authentic engagement, you can foster more excitement and interest from your prospects.
 This approach increases your chances of clicks and conversions.

-Experts at Emotive focus on delivering authentic, 2-way text conversations between consumers and your brand.
+The experts at Emotive focus on delivering authentic, 2-way text conversations between consumers and your brand.
 Conversations are how humans have interacted for centuries- treat your customers like humans.